 The program has four areas that provide the foundation for the degree program: application of diagnostics, business of diagnostics, science of diagnostics, and technology of diagnostics.

-Students will complete a culminating experience in which they will work with ASU professors or industry partners on a topic relevant to the diagnostics field.
+Students complete a culminating experience in which they work on team-based project with an ASU professor and industry partner on a topic relevant to the diagnostics field.

 BMD 501 (3) Introduction to Biomedical Informatics